Low-Fat Raw Food Diet: A Short and Sweet Guide

 Low-Fat Raw Food Diet: The Benefits to All Living Creatures and the Environment

 Truly, when you think about it, not only are human beings physiologically designed to be fruit eaters and not consumers of land and sea creatures and their byproducts but they are destroying the environment, the lives of fellow living beings and their own health and lives.
 I believe global embrace of a low-fat raw food diet is the key to saving the world because it enables us to return to our connection to nature and live in our natural state: love.
+I believe world peace can be achieved on a low-fat raw food diet.
+This is the diet that brings peak awareness and consciousness, raising our vibration and heightening our spiritual connection.

 Low-Fat Raw Food Diet: Meal Plan of What to Eat and When to Eat